 When you are first starting out, you don’t need to splurge on expensive furniture.
 Thrift stores, garage sales, and inexpensive retailers can all get the job done.
 Freecycle and other similar sites (or Facebook and Nextdoor groups) can yield free or low-cost furnishings, too.

-To make moving out possible financially, keep a close eye on the money coming in and out each month.
-Take some time to get all finances in order and to create a budget for this new chapter.
+To make moving out possible financially, it’s a good idea to keep a close eye on the money coming in and out each month.
+You’ll want to take some time to get all finances in order and to create a budget for this new chapter.
 Learning to manage money is a big step towards independence.
 It will have you that much more prepared for on-your-own living.

 Your bank may well have an app that can help you track your incoming funds and your spending, which can help with this endeavor.